-2. Think about marketing
+2. Think About Marketing

 A great-looking website will be wasted if you don’t have people coming to it, and to bring people to your site you need to market it.
-How you do this is up to you, though most eCommerce businesses use online marketing.
+How you do this is up to you, though most ecommerce businesses use online marketing.
 Marketing your business to people who are already on the internet means they have a direct path to your site, which is a major boost to online businesses.

 There are four popular methods of online marketing: Search Engine Optimisation (SEO), Pay Per Click (PPC), Email, and Social Media.
-Each has their own pros and cons, and as online businesses are so different, there’s no set formula for which you should use and when.
+Each has its own pros and cons, and as online businesses are so different, there’s no set formula for which you should use and when.
 You can find some great online marketing tips here.

 As the amount of online shopping grows, so does the amount of online fraud.
 Consumers are increasingly wary of handing over their credit card details to websites, and as many as 58.4% would abandon their purchase if they had concerns about payment security.
 How do you reassure potential customers about your website’s trustworthiness?
 Prominently display your security credentials.